Cover Image Photo: Silversea Endeavour By Mary Jean Tully at Tully Luxury Travel

 A great route and a brand new small ship made us happy.
 The luxury cruise line provided a little splurge.
 And offered some of the best Covid policies we read.

 Once we got started we quickly learned there was a lot on our plan for an Antarctica cruise.
 Our plan grew as we learned more.
-And we were sure our cruise to Antarctica would provide some new points to update this planning process.
+And we were sure the trip for our 7th continent on an Antarctica Cruise would provide some new points to update this planning process.

 Did you have other things on your plan for an Antarctica cruise?
 Did you miss anything on your plan?